alexharri/website/posts/clipboard.md

 ---
-title: "The web's clipboard, and how it stores data of different types"
+title: "The web’s clipboard, and how it stores data of different types"
-description: "Exploring the web's clipboard APIs, their limitations, and their history."
+description: "Exploring the web’s clipboard APIs, their limitations, and their history."
 image: "/images/og-clipboard.png"
 publishedAt: "2024-09-01"
 updatedAt: "2024-09-14"